I Built a Documentation Tool Because a Copyright Claim Had No Paper Trail

 The stack is deliberately minimal:

-• Cloudflare Pages — static frontend
+- Cloudflare Pages for the static frontend

-• Cloudflare Workers — stateless API layer
+- Cloudflare Workers as a stateless API layer

-• Stripe — billing via webhook
+- Stripe for billing via webhook

 The Worker handles everything: license validation, daily cap enforcement, metadata structuring, abuse mitigation, and Stripe webhook processing.
 Single file, covered by a Vitest suite.